 Also of interest is that Chester Springs has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chester Springs telecommute to their jobs.
-Overall, about 10.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Chester Springs is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.